SCAICT/SCAICT-uwu/CONTRIBUTING.md

   MySQL/MariaDB.
 * Column names should be unique, i.e., same column name should not exist in different tables.
-* Column names should be prefixed with table names or abbrieviations.
+* Column names should be prefixed with table names or abbreviations.
   * For example, `user_id` in `user`, `ug_user` in `user_groups`.

 Examples: